Occlusion & Function

 - complete a physical examination that includes comprehensive occlusal records.

 - integrate occlusal considerations into your complex treatment cases in practice.

 Who Should Attend

-This course is a core module in the “Postgraduate Certificate Program in Contemporary Restorative and Esthetic Dentistry.”
-Occlusion & Function is a prerequisite for the elective module “Advanced Occlusion & TMD” and also for the “Postgraduate Program in Contemporary & Esthetic Dentistry: Level II—The Patient Series.”
+This course is a core module in the “Postgraduate Certificate Program in Contemporary Restorative and Esthetic Dentistry,” and a prerequisite for the “Postgraduate Program in Contemporary, Esthetic & Implant Dentistry: Level II—The Patient Series.”

 Illustrated lectures, demonstrations, round table case discussions, laboratory exercises, patient participation.
 You will be working on each other as patients.
 You are asked to bring a complex restorative or worn dentition patient case from your practice for discussion and treatment planning.